carysvjones/wytham_pedigree/README.md

 <b>WYTHAM GREAT TITS PEDIGREE</b>
 ==============================

-Get wytham great tits pedigree and run basic animal models
+Get a pedigree of the wytham great tits! (and run some basic animal models)

 <b>To use this repository:</b>